syildizz/Cookie-Homework/README.md

 ## Problem Definition

-Cookie Homework is the voluntary assignment given by [Bora Canbula](https://github.com/canbula) for the Parallel Programming course in the Fall Semestre of 2023-2024.
+Cookie Homework is the voluntary assignment given by [Bora Canbula](https://github.com/canbula) for the [Parallel Programming course](https://github.com/syildizz/ParallelProgrammingCBU) in the Fall Semestre of 2023-2024.
-To demonstrate the cookie homework, [Bora Canbula](https://github.com/canbula) built the website [Cookie Baker](https://canbula.com/cookie).
+To demonstrate the cookie homework, [Bora Canbula](https://github.com/canbula) built the website [Cookie Baker](https://canbula.com/cookie) as a part of the [course](https://github.com/syildizz/ParallelProgrammingCBU/tree/master/Week04/cookie-baker).

 The [Cookie Baker](https://canbula.com/cookie) website is a simple simulation of a cookie baking recipe which is used as a demonstration for parallel programming.
 Just like tasks and processes,